Red Cayenne Pepper peppers with one sliced pod showing long shape

 capsaicinoids

-One teaspoon (2.6g) of ground cayenne contains roughly 6 calories, 1g carbohydrates, and meaningful amounts of vitamins A, C, and E. Cayenne is notably high in beta-carotene, which converts to vitamin A in the body.
+One teaspoon (2.6g) of ground cayenne contains roughly 6 calories, 1g carbohydrates, and meaningful amounts of vitamins A, C, and E. Cayenne is notably high in beta-carotene, which converts to vitamin A in the body - the vivid red color signals significant carotenoid content.

 Best Ways to Cook with Cayenne Peppers